+Other Emergent Themes

 Persistence in Non-Optimal Design Choices

-One very significant difference between the second (n=21) and sixth grade (n=0) students was seen in the second graders persistence and determination to fix non-optimal design choices without reconsidering the design choice and taking a different approach.
+One very significant difference between the second (n=21) and sixth grade (n=0) students was seen in the second graders persistence and determination to try and fix non-optimal design choices without reconsidering the design choice and taking a different approach.
 The same phenomenon was observed in the larger (n=8) longitudinal case study, which focused on second graders this year.
 Examples of this are: